CaterpillarStudyGroup/GAMES103_mdbook/src/4_rigidcontact_supplementary.md

-# 补充： Cross Product as a Matrix Product
+# 补充1： Cross Product as a Matrix Product

 We can convert the cross product \\(\mathbf{r}\times\\) into a matrix product \\(\mathbf{r}^*\\).